USNavalResearchLaboratory/turboWAVE/docs/ref-QO.rst

 		Shared directives: see :ref:`quantum-shared`

-		.. py:function:: drop a2 term
+		.. py:function:: keep a2 term = tst

-			if present, drop A^2 from Hamiltonian
+			:param bool tst: whether to keep the second order term from the Hamiltonian

 		.. py:function:: dipole approximation = tst